channeloutfitters/channeloutfitters.com/content/authors/holly/_index.md

 highlight_name: true
 ---

 Holly is a second-generation outfitter and a very accomplished fly fisher and hunter in her own right.
 She loves to dry fly fish on the Missouri River and big game hunt in Eastern Montana.
-Holly is always ready to take your calls and answer questions when Lindsey is out on the road!
+Holly is always here to take your calls for scheduling, logistics, and general information.
+Holly can make your vacation next level!!